 What Causes Branch Breakage:

 - Heavy limbs.
-Many times, the weight caused by a snow or ice storm adds extra weight to your trees’ limbs and branches.
-Your trees may not be prepared to bear that extra weight.
-As a result, trees may suffer from breakage, wounds and ragged tears from the weight.
+Snow or ice storms can add extra weight to limbs and branches.
+Your trees may not be prepared to bear that extra weight, and may suffer from breakage, wounds, and ragged tears as a result.

 - Wicked winds.
-If one side of a tree is subjected to the heavy, extreme winds that accompany winter storms, they are susceptible to branch breakage.
-If a branch is broken or hanging as a result of wind, it can be a liability to you, your home and neighborhood.
+If one side of a tree is subjected to the heavy, extreme winds that accompany winter storms, it is susceptible to branch breakage.
+If a branch is broken or hanging as a result of wind, it can be a liability to you and a risk to your home and neighborhood.

 How to Prevent Breakage:

 - Cable or brace.
-While the weather is still rather mild for some of us, head outside and prepare your trees prior to the next winter storm.
+Be proactive while the weather is still nice and prepare your trees prior to the next winter storm.
 Limbs and branches can loosely be cabled or braced together to help protect against breakage.

 - Let nature do the work.
-Branch breakage commonly happens due to the improper removal of ice and snow.
+Branch breakage can occur due to the improper removal of ice and snow.
 If you have just received fresh snow, gently remove it from branches before it freezes and causes extra weight.
-If your trees are encased with ice, allow the branch to melt naturally.
+If your trees are encased with ice, allow the ice to melt naturally.

 - Precautionary pruning.
-Since trees experience their dormant season during winter, the season serves as a great time to prune with little injury.
+Since trees go dormant during winter, the season serves as a great time to prune with little injury.
 Pruning can help eliminate weak or broken branches, which will only cause more breakage as winter storms and extreme temperatures come into play.